Posted by ICON School on Feb 24, 2021 2:30:56 PM

 Official Academic Records and Credits

-For more information about the online school and the admissions process, contact ICON school today about registering your student in one of our programs!
+For more information about online schools and the admissions process, contact ICON school today to register your student in one of our programs!